 Let's not overcomplicate summer gear.
 We like one pair of shoes you can do a whole bunch of stuff in.
-Our women’s sandals are built to go many places, from rocky riverbanks to dusty trailheads, black sand beaches to your neighbor’s backyard birthday party.
+Our women’s sandals, flip-flops and slides are built to go many places, from rocky riverbanks to dusty trailheads, black sand beaches to your neighbor’s backyard birthday party.
 But which pair is The One?
 To figure it out, find the statement that describes you best:

 “I’m looking for outdoor sandals to go hiking in (there'll be streams to cross and maybe a lake or two to cool off in).”

 The trick for outdoor sandals is finding that just-right balance between breezy comfort and rugged support.
 The Newport sandal is just that.
-It’s well-ventilated and airy feeling, but still protects your foot as you’re scrambling over felled logs or scaling a rocky outcropping.
-The most supportive sandal in the KEEN family, it's got a heavy tread outsole that keeps you from slipping on wet or muddy terrain.
-It also comes in a bunch of colors, including a rainbow tie dye print that’s our personal fave (we’re hippies at heart).
+It’s well-ventilated and airy feeling, but still protects your foot with a closed-toe as you’re scrambling over felled logs or scaling a rocky outcropping.
+The most supportive hiking sandals for women in the KEEN family, they have a heavy tread outsole that keeps you from slipping on wet or muddy terrain.
+They also comes in a bunch of colors, including a rainbow tie dye print that’s our personal fave (we’re hippies at heart).